-Works will be completed during the day whenever possible.
 Due to the nature of the works and the proximity to live traffic, some activities will need to be completed at night when traffic volumes are lower.
 This will ensure the safety of motorists and workers.

-Construction working hours are:
+General construction working hours are: